Specialist Dementia Care Homes

 Wherever you are on the decision-making journey, Brendoncare is here to help with advice and support available when you need it.

 If your loved one has entered the later stages of dementia, it might well be time for round-the-clock, specialist care.
-Care home environments are likely to be able to keep people safe 24 hours a day, have specialist equipment and be able to help someone who might be finding communication difficult better than in their own home.
+Care home environments are likely to be able to keep people safe 24 hours a day, have specialist equipment and be able to help someone who might be finding communication more difficult in their own home.
 At this point, it’s essential to look into specialist dementia care homes or 24-hour carers.